syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% endhighlight %}

 {% highlight ASP.NET Core %}

+//Namespaces to perform PPTX to PDF conversion using Syncfusion.Pdf;
+using Syncfusion.Presentation;
+using Syncfusion.PresentationToPdfConverter;
+using System.IO;

 //Load the PowerPoint presentation into stream. using (FileStream fileStreamInput = new FileStream(@"Template.pptx", FileMode.Open, FileAccess.Read))